Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 ## Stowing

-After turning on the system, the pod can be unstowed by pressing the STOW push button.
+After turning on the system, the pod can be un-stowed by pressing the STOW push button.

 ![stow_lamp](../../../img/stow_lamp.png)

-When unstowed, the pod moves according to the current selections and automatically goes into the WIDE FOV.
+When un-stowed, the pod moves according to the current selections and automatically goes into the WIDE FOV.

 In the stowed position, the camera is rotated upwards and a cover is moved in